TheGiraffe3/Jibauni/README.md

 ## Diba

-The Diba are a faction of robots much like the Kor Mereti and Kor Sestor, except for these are contolled by an escaped Alpha.
+The Diba are a faction of robots much like the Kor Mereti and Kor Sestor, except for these are controlled by an escaped Alpha.
-They are the only ones whose ship sprites I made, and, of course, for that reason they really need better ones.
+They currently use Mereti sprites, which should change.

 ## Sheragi

-This plugin also readds the Sheragi, and uses outfits and ship sprites mainly taken from @Petersupes ' plugin Sheragi Rebirth.
-These Sheragi do not use the Emerald Sword, though they have a less powerful version of it called the Platinum Spear that does not have a Dragonflame Cannon.
+This plugin also readds the Sheragi, and uses outfits and ship sprites mainly taken from @Petersupes' plugin Sheragi Rebirth.
+These Sheragi do not use the Emerald Sword, though they have a less powerful version of it called the Platinum Spear, which does not have a Dragonflame Cannon.